UoYCS-plasma/GP2/gettingstarted.md

 # Getting Started

-## Download
-*Note: The current implementation of GP 2 is designed for use on Linux only, we make no guarantees about its stability on Windows or Mac.*

-To get started, head over to the [GP 2 compiler's github repository](https://github.com/UoYCS-plasma/GP2) and either download or checkout the whole thing.
-The [Compiler subdirectory](https://github.com/UoYCS-plasma/GP2/tree/master/Compiler) contains everything you need to know about building and installing the compiler and running individual programs.
+The GP 2 compiler translates a GP 2 program into executable C code.
+The generated code is executable with the support of the GP 2 library.
+There are two ways to set it up.
+You can build the compiler using make.
+However, the setup process is not guaranteed to be stable on all Linux machines, or on machines running MacOS or Windows.
+We therefore provide an installation via Docker as an alternative for Linux and MacOS.

-## Using Docker
+## Installation via Docker
-Alternatively, on Linux or MacOS, you can run the GP 2 compiler via Docker.
+This installation method requires Docker.
 The program can be found in your software repository or on the [Docker website](https://docs.docker.com/install/).
 For institutions, [Rootless Docker](https://medium.com/@tonistiigi/experimenting-with-rootless-docker-416c9ad8c0d6) may be the preferred choice since it does not allow users to execute programs as a root user.

-Note that GP 2 on Docker runs locally on the host machine, and can hence be used offline.
+To set up GP 2 via Docker, use the command below as a superuser to run a GP 2 program.
+The first time you run the command, Docker will download the necessary files for executing GP 2 programs.
+Subsequently, programs can be run offline.
 ```
 docker run -v ${PWD}:/data registry.gitlab.com/yorkcs/batman/gp2i:latest <program> <input graph>
 ```
 Replace ``<program>`` with the relative path to your program from your working directory, and ``<input graph>`` with the relative path to your input graph.

 You can also pass flags to the compiler:
 ```
 docker run -v ${PWD}:/data -e GP2_FLAGS='-f -q' registry.gitlab.com/yorkcs/batman/gp2i:latest <program> <input graph>
 ```

+The following is the list of compiler flags:

+- **-d** - Compile program with debugging flags.
+- **-f** - Compile in fast shutdown mode.
+- **-g** - Compile with minimal garbage collection (requires fast shutdown).
+- **-m** - Compile with root reflecting matches.
+- **-n** - Compile without graph node lists.
+- **-q** - Compile program quickly without optimisations.
+- **-l** - Specify directory of lib source files.
+- **-o** - Specify directory for generated code and program output.

+For a more concise command, you can download this [bash file](https://github.com/UoYCS-plasma/GP2/blob/master/Compiler/Bash%20Files/gp2docker).

+## Installation via Make

+After downloading the files from the [GP 2 Github Page](https://github.com/UoYCS-plasma/GP2/).
+Then in the folder `GP2/Compiler` run the following commands.
+1. `autoreconf -i`
+2. `autoconf -i`
+3. `automake -a`
+4. `./configure`
+5. `make dist`
+6. `tar -xzvf gp2-1.0.tar.gz`
+7. `cd gp2-1.0`
+8. `./configure --prefix=<path_to_build_directory>` where `<path_to_build_directory>` is where you want the compiler to reside.
+8. `cp ../lib/*.{c,h} lib/`
+9. `make`
+10. `make install`

+You can now compile GP 2 programs using the `gp2`.
+From the `bin` folder, run `./gp2 [-d] [-f] [-g] [-m] [-n] [-q] [-l <libdir>] [-o <outdir>] <program_file>`

+Compiles *gp2-program* into C code.
+The generated code is placed in */tmp/gp2* unless an alternate location is specified with the **-o** flag.

+To execute the generated code, run `./build.sh` and `./gp2run <graph_file>` from */tmp/gp2*.

+Befor executing, you may need to copy library files from the source code `cp <path_to_source_code_directory>/lib/*.{c,h} ./gp2_code_temp/`.

+If GP 2 is installed in a non-standard directory, use the **-l** option to ensure the generated code can be compiled and executed.

+The following is the list of compiler flags:

+- **-d** - Compile program with debugging flags.
+- **-f** - Compile in fast shutdown mode.
+- **-g** - Compile with minimal garbage collection (requires fast shutdown).
+- **-m** - Compile with root reflecting matches.
+- **-n** - Compile without graph node lists.
+- **-q** - Compile program quickly without optimisations.
+- **-l** - Specify directory of lib source files.
+- **-o** - Specify directory for generated code and program output.

+The compiler can also be used to validate GP 2 source files.
+Run `gp2 -p <program_file>` to validate a program.
+Run `gp2 -r <rule_file>` to validate a rule.
+Run `gp2 -h <host_file>` to validate a host graph.

+You can use the `gp2c` [bash file](https://github.com/UoYCS-plasma/GP2/blob/master/Compiler/Bash%20Files/gp2c) to concisely run GP 2 programs using `./gp2c <program_file> <graph_file>`.
+Just modify `install_dir` and `source_dir` to be the paths to the installation and source code respectively.

-## Example: Transitive Closure
+## Example: Editing, Compiling, and Running a Transitive Closure Program

+For this section, we assume to have a bash file `gp2bash` which we can run GP 2 programs with using `./gp2bash <program_file> <graph_file>`

-The first program we'll look at is this:
+The program we'll look at is this:

 ![test](images/link.png "A program for computing the transitive closure of a graph.")